Semi-ATE/Semi-ATE/docs/project/Actuators/ActuatorControl.md

 #### Program Curve
 The program curve io command shall instruct the actuator to store a given curve of field strengths.
-The curve is presented as array of tuples, where the first value of the tuple denotes the field strength and the second value denotes the time for which this strength should be kept.
+The curve is presented as array of tuples, where the first value of the tuple denotes the field strength (in millitesla!) and the second value denotes the time (in seconds!) for which this strength should be kept.

 ```json
 {